rethinkdb/rethinkdb-rs/api/python/control-structures/args.md

 into another term.
 This is useful when you want to call a variadic term such as [get_all](/api/python/get_all/) with a set of arguments produced at runtime.

 This is analogous to unpacking argument lists in Python.
+(However, note that `args` evaluates all its arguments before passing them into the parent term, even if the parent term otherwise allows lazy evaluation.)

 __Example:__ Get Alice and Bob from the table `people`.